coleygroup/shepherd-score/README.md

 ```

 ### Scripts
-Scripts to evaluate ShEPhERD-generated samples can be found in the `scripts` directory.
+Scripts to evaluate *ShEPhERD*-generated samples can be found in the `scripts` directory.

 ## Data
-We provide the data used for model training, benchmarking, and all ShEPhERD-generated samples reported in the paper at this [Dropbox link](https://www.dropbox.com/scl/fo/rgn33g9kwthnjt27bsc3m/ADGt-CplyEXSU7u5MKc0aTo?rlkey=fhi74vkktpoj1irl84ehnw95h&e=1&st=wn46d6o2&dl=0).
+We provide the data used for model training, benchmarking, and all *ShEPhERD*-generated samples reported in the paper at this [Dropbox link](https://www.dropbox.com/scl/fo/rgn33g9kwthnjt27bsc3m/ADGt-CplyEXSU7u5MKc0aTo?rlkey=fhi74vkktpoj1irl84ehnw95h&e=1&st=wn46d6o2&dl=0).
+There are comprehensive READMEs in the Dropbox describing the different folders.

 ## License

 This project is licensed under the MIT License -- see [LICENSE](./LICENSE) file for details.

 ## Citation
+If you use or adapt `shepherd_score` or [*ShEPhERD*](https://github.com/coleygroup/shepherd) in your work, please cite us:

+(arxiv citation coming soon)